-During the final stages of a senior’s life palliative care is needed before and during hospice care to bring mental, physical, and spiritual comfort.
-We come alongside the hospice care provider to fill in the gaps and be there around the clock.
+During a senior’s final stages of life, they need compassionate palliative care before and during hospice to ensure mental, physical, and spiritual comfort.
+We support the hospice care provider, filling gaps and providing around-the-clock assistance.

 Your loved one has been diagnosed with an advanced serious illness that shortens life expectancy, or a terminal illness diagnosis with an unsure timeline.
 Either way, specifics are unknown and often very short term, potentially lasting for days, or even up to 6 months.